SirYancy/ITECH190-Intro-to-CS/html/lists.md

 Pay close attention to how the lists are defined and where they are closed.
 This renders like this:
 ![8]

 Observe how the list bullets are different in the nested list.
+Lists are one of your most important tools in web design.
+They are used practically everywhere and give you a nice, uncomplicated way to semantically define collections of ideas, objects, and ideas.

 <!-- images -->
 [7]: images/7.png